Henry Foxall: Ironworking

 Foxall learned the iron foundry trade in England and Ireland.
 He apprenticed at Funtley Forge, near HMNB Portsmouth.
 He was employed by Henry Cort for seven years and learned proficiency in the use of coke to fire the iron furnace and the puddling and rolling techniques pioneered by Cort.
 He then went to Ireland, having been recruited by Thomas O'Reilly, in the late 1780s and worked at the Arigna Iron Works in Arigna.
 By November 1791, Foxall converted to Methodism.
 Around June 1795, after the Catholic Defenders attacked Arigna, Foxall and his family fled to Annandale and later took the ship Joseph to New York City.

 By October 1795, they had settled in Philadelphia, Pennsylvania.
 While in Philadelphia, he set up and purchased the Eagle Iron Works in partnership with Robert Morris.
 Their partnership dissolved in 1800.
 While in Philadelphia, he was able to supply the U.S. Navy with cannons and cannonballs during the First Barbary War and the Quasi War.
-This act makes him considered the first United States defense contractor.
+This act makes him considered one of the first United States defense contractor.

 In 1800, Foxall moved to Georgetown and built the Columbia Foundry in 1801.
 He also set up a foundry in Richmond, Virginia in 1809.
 Both foundries produced cannons for the federal government.
 It was estimated that during his time leading the Columbia Foundry, approximately 300 heavy guns and 30,000 shots were produced in a year.
 He supplied armaments during the War of 1812 and his foundry was targeted by British forces, but the attack never happened due to weather and rumors of additional American forces.
 Foxall's business was also a supplier of cast iron to Thomas Jefferson and the U.S. Capitol building.
 He retired in 1815 and sold his foundries.